Noyale: Legacy

-She is the patron saint of St Newlyn East in Cornwall, and a church building there bears her name.
+She is the patroness saint of St Newlyn East in Cornwall, and a church building there bears her name.
 A feast day is celebrated on 27 April.
 She is also revered as a Pre-Schism Western Saint of the Eastern Orthodox Church.
-Her feast day is July 6.
+Her feast day is 6 July.

-A small stone image of her carrying her own head was unearthed in the churchyard at Newlyn East.
+A small stone image of her carrying her head was unearthed in the churchyard at Newlyn East.

 Reference to her is made in Ali Smith's novel, Winter.